titipata/scrape_google_scholar/README.md

 # Scrape citations from PMC

 `pmc_utils.py` contains a snippet to scrape citations and details of article.
-We can slowly download HTML using following snippet, where `pmcs.csv` is a csv file contains PMC string in each rows.
+We can slowly download HTML using following snippet.

 ```bash
 while read p